Nathan Hecht: Harriet Miers nomination

 In the days after the October 3, 2005, nomination of Harriet Miers to be an associate justice of the United States Supreme Court, Hecht became nationally known as a strong supporter of White House Counsel Miers based upon his long friendship with her.
 According to Hecht, he and Miers dated in the past and were members of the same church.
 Hecht gave 120 interviews in support of the eventually-unsuccessful nomination.

 The New York Times has reported that, on the day of Miers' nomination, Hecht participated in a conference call with the Arlington Group, a coalition of Christian conservatives, assuring them of her pro-life views.

 In May 2006, Hecht was admonished by the Texas State Commission on Judicial Conduct for "an improper use of his office and position to promote Miers's private interest" during the nomination; a three-judge panel exonerated Hecht of the charge after he appealed the decision.

 In March 2007, Hecht said that he had asked then Texas State Representative Tony Goolsby to propose a bill that would make the state reimburse his $340,000 legal fees acquired from the case before the Texas State Commission on Judicial Conduct.
 His lawyers had discounted his fees by $167,500.
 Goolsby withdrew the bill after learning that Hecht had already been reimbursed for the bill through "donations."
 Hecht defended his position by saying, "Here is the problem: If judges are sanctioned like this and it's unjust and it's wrong and they want to prove it, they can represent themselves or hire a lawyer that you can't pay for on a judge's salary."
 He is paid $152,500.

 In December 2008, he was fined $29,000 by the Texas Ethics Commission in connection with the discount, which the Commission ruled was an improper political contribution.
-Hecht has filed an appeal of the decision in Travis County District Court, which removed the fine.
+Hecht filed an appeal of the decision in Travis County District Court, which removed the fine.
 The appeal was filed in January 2009 and it began the whole process over again.
 After nearly eight years, in August 2016 the Texas Ethics Commission and Hecht settled the case.
 Neither side was deemed to have prevailed, but Hecht did agree to pay a $1,000 fine.

 Memberships, awards and community service

 Hecht is a member of the American Law Institute, a member of the Texas Philosophical Society, and a fellow of the Texas and American Bar Foundations.
 He is on the advisory board of the S.M.U.
 Law Review and was named Outstanding Young Lawyer in 1984 by the Dallas Association of Young Lawyers.
-Musically talented, Hecht has played the organ for his non-denominational Christian church.
+Hecht has played the organ for his non-denominational Christian church.